jones-it-sf/-compare-lists/README.md

 **Once you have entered in the data to the variables:**
 1) Save
 2) Make sure file is executable via chmod +x filename
 3) If you want to run from anywhere, add file to path.
-Otherwise from terminal, make sure you are in the same directory as the file./n
+Otherwise from terminal, make sure you are in the same directory as the file.
-   Ex: michael@JIT-Michael-Woods-MacBook-Pro ~ % cd Desktop /n
+a) Ex: michael@computername ~ % cd Desktop
-       michael@JIT-Michael-Woods-MacBook-Pro Desktop % python3 check_for_same.py /n
+b) Ex: michael@computername Desktop % python3 check_for_same.py

 4) **Samle Output based on above data:**
    ['c', 'd', '4', 'h', 'i', '5']